 Giant ridges on the surface of landslides on Mars could have formed without ice, challenging their use by some as unequivocal evidence of past ice on the red planet, finds a new UCL-led study using state-of-the-art satellite data.

-Detailed three-dimensional images of an extensive landslide on Mars, which spans an area more than 55 kilometers wide, have been analyzed to understand how the unusually large and long ridges and furrows formed about 400 million years ago.
+Detailed three-dimensional images of an extensive landslide on Mars, which spans an area more than 55 kilometers (34 miles) wide, have been analyzed to understand how the unusually large and long ridges and furrows formed about 400 million years ago.

-The findings, published today (October 24, 2019) in Nature Communications, show for the first time that the unique structures on Martian landslides from mountains several kilometers high could have formed at high speeds of up to 360 kilometers per hour due to underlying layers of unstable, fragmented rocks.
+The findings, published today (October 24, 2019) in Nature Communications, show for the first time that the unique structures on Martian landslides from mountains several kilometers high could have formed at high speeds of up to 360 kilometers (220 miles) per hour due to underlying layers of unstable, fragmented rocks.

 This challenges the idea that underlying layers of slippery ice can only explain such long vast ridges, which are found on landslides throughout the Solar System.

 First author, Ph.D. student Giulia Magnarini (UCL Earth Sciences), said: “Landslides on Earth, particularly those on top of glaciers, have been studied by scientists as a proxy for those on Mars because they show similarly shaped ridges and furrows, inferring that Martian landslides also depended on an icy substrate.